Zero hour (1945)

-Zero hour (Stunde Null, /de/) is a term referring to the capitulation of Germany at midnight on 8 May 1945 and the immediately following weeks in Germany.
-It marked the end of World War II in Europe and the end of the Nazi regime, and was partly an attempt by Germany to dissociate itself from the Nazis.
+Zero hour (Stunde Null, /de/) is a term which is used in reference to the capitulation of Germany at midnight on 8 May 1945 and the weeks which immediately followed it in Germany.
+It marked the end of World War II in Europe and the end of the Nazi regime, and it was Germany's partial attempt to dissociate itself from the Nazis.
 According to some historians, the term implies "an absolute break with the past and a radical new beginning" or a "sweeping away of old traditions and customs".

 History of the term

 'Zero hour' was first used in World War I in reference to "a time at which some great military action has to take place".
 The term appears in various sources throughout post-World War I history, mostly in a militaristic concept.
 Richard Freund, a German-born British journalist, used the term as a call for the UK to fight fascism in the late 1930s.
 Referring to Hitler's occupation of the Rhineland and the Spanish Civil War, Freund declared "The next flash may be the signal.
 It is Zero Hour".
 In some contexts, the term suggests a call to action.
 In 1940, Erika Mann, calling the American people to action against Nazi Germany, wrote "And one man should be forbidden to entreat you: 'Act!
 This is your hour, it's the final hour – the Zero Hour!"
 It was not until the post-war period that the term was used to refer to the "new beginning" for Germany.
 The German people at the time were living in a devastated country – roughly 80 percent of its infrastructure was in need of repair or reconstruction – which encouraged the idea that Germany was entering a new phase of history.